-All the materials have been carefully chosen to minimise any choking hazards, although the foam could be a problem if your pooch gets through the cover.
+All the materials have been carefully chosen to minimize any choking hazards, although the foam could be a problem if your pooch gets through the cover.
 The zip is a weak spot.
-Although covered it may be found by your dog and seems to tear within a few days of extensive chewing – the piping around the edges seem to be particularly tempting!
+Although covered it may be found by your dog and seems to tear within a few days of extensive chewing – the piping around the edges seems to be particularly tempting!

-Inside is a dense foam mattress that supports even the heaviest dog and has become a favourite among boarding kennels since it is so durable and comfortable for most dogs.
+Inside is a dense foam mattress that supports even the heaviest dog and has become a favorite among boarding kennels since it is so durable and comfortable for most dogs.

 Overall this is a great bed for a dog that needs more support, either for their size of ailments, and who chews occasionally, but not for a chronic chewer.